neural-structured-additive-learning/deepregression/README.md

 ## Python Path and Conda / Virtual Environment

-If R does not find Python or installed packages, check if the Python version and environemt in R is set to the correct path.
-You can find Python installations e.g. [like this](https://stackoverflow.com/questions/30464980/how-to-check-all-versions-of-python-installed-on-osx-and-centos).
-To check if all the modules have been installed correctly -- just as a sanity check, because installation of modules can be done from inside R using `reticulate` -- you can use `pip freeze` other [similar approaches](https://stackoverflow.com/questions/739993/how-can-i-get-a-list-of-locally-installed-python-modules).
+If R does not find Python or installed Python packages, check if the Python version and environment in R is set to the correct path.
+You can find your Python installations e.g. [like this](https://stackoverflow.com/questions/30464980/how-to-check-all-versions-of-python-installed-on-osx-and-centos).
+To check if all the modules have been installed correctly -- just as a sanity check, because you can do the installation of modules also from inside R using `reticulate::py_install` -- you can use `pip freeze` other [similar approaches](https://stackoverflow.com/questions/739993/how-can-i-get-a-list-of-locally-installed-python-modules).
 Finally, to check whether R also uses the Python version and environment you have installed all those modules into, you can force R to use a specific Python version using

 ```r
 reticulate::use_python("path/to/python/path", required = TRUE)